lenderpanel

 Recently asked questions about conveyancing in Melksham

 I am purchasing a new build house in Melksham benefiting from help to buy.
-The builders refused to budge the price so I negotiated £7000 of additionals instead.
-The sale representative suggested that I not inform my lawyer about the side-deal as it could jeopardize my mortgage with Godiva Mortgages Ltd. Is this normal?.
+The developers would not reduce the amount so I negotiated £7000 of additionals instead.
+The property agent advised me not reveal to my conveyancer about the deal as it may impact my loan with the bank.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.